 You can create your free account and update your business information whenever you need.

 What’s the catch?

 - It will take you a few minutes at each site to create an account and enter the basic information they require.

 - Then you’ll get occasional emails notices from them about something.
 You may want to open a separate email account for yourself to capture all the emails in one place.
 None of them is likely to be important, and as you know, reading your emails can be an enormous waste of time.

-These yellow-page sites get a lot of traffic and tend to rank well, you the backlink from them has value to your own site’s ranking.
+These ‘yellow-pages’ sites get a lot of traffic and tend to rank well, and the back-link from them has value to your own site’s ranking.
 At the very least you should go to each one, establish profile and create a link from their site to yours.